pswhdev/mastermind/README.md

 - __Instructions Button__

-  - "The player can easily access information on how to play the game by clicking the "Instructions" button, which opens a popup window containing the game rules."
+  - The player can easily access information on how to play the game by clicking the "Instructions" button, which opens a popup window containing the game rules.

 ![Instructions Button](documentation/instructions_btn.png)